chjj/bthreads/README.md

 Caveats for the `polyfill` backend:

 - Code will not actually run in a separate context (obviously).
-- `importScripts` will perform a synchronous XMLHttpRequest and potentially freeze the UI.
+- `importScripts` will perform a synchronous `XMLHttpRequest` and potentially freeze the UI.
 Additionally, XHR is bound to certain cross-origin rules that `importScripts` is not.
 - Similarly, worker scripts are also spawned using XHR.
-The same cross-origin limitations apply.
+This means they are restricted by the `connect-src` `Content-Security-Policy` directive specifically (instead of perhaps the `worker-src` directive).
 - `SharedArrayBuffer` cannot be sent as `workerData`.
-- `Blob` and `File` may not be able to be cloned when sent as `workerData` depending on your `Content-Security-Policy`.
+- `Blob` and `File` may not be able to be cloned when sent as `workerData` depending on your `Content-Security-Policy` (the `blob:` source must be present for the `connect-src` directive).
 - `FileList` will emerge on the other side as an `Array` rather than a `FileList` when sent as `workerData`.
 - All transferred `ArrayBuffer`s behave as if they were `SharedArrayBuffer`s (i.e. they're not neutered).
 Be careful!
 - Uncaught errors will not be caught and emitted as `error` events on worker objects.
-- The `console` object will not be linked to `process.{stdout,stderr}` when inside a worker (note: this is fixable if browserify and webpack were to slightly modify their `console` module).
-However, `threads.console` will work normally.
+- Worker scripts cannot be executed as ES modules.

 Caveats for all of the above: